-A genetic strength and weaknesses report is provided with personalised nutrition and lifestyle recommendations to help you optimise your methylation pathways.
+Interpretation of your results is provided along with personalised nutrition and lifestyle recommendations to help you optimise your methylation pathways.

 MTHFR helps our bodies use folate effectively, but certain genetic differences, like the mutations C677T and A1298C, can slow it down.
 If someone has two copies of C677T mutation or a mix of one C677T and one A1298C mutation, it slows MTHFR even more, making it harder to convert homocysteine.
 This could lead to higher homocysteine levels, which might increase the risk of heart problems.